Adaptogen Supplements: Better Than Dietary Supplements

-- They must be safe, nontoxic, and non-habit forming
+- They must be safe for long-term use, non-toxic, and non-habit forming

 - They must have a non-specific effect on the body—in other words, they must help a variety of bodily systems and help the body defend against a variety of stressors including physical, chemical, and biological factors